In my experience, about 50% of the people I encounter are skeptical of astrology, and 50% believe in it.

 https://scottpetullo.com/2012/10/astrology-mocked-yet-modern-science-rife-with-fraud-and-bias/

 Predictive analytics is used in economic, weather, business, intelligence, and other forecasting (including the sort I do).
 There’s nothing “junk science” about it.
-Empirical research, without the scientific journal stamp of approval is still science, whether the “science authorities” want to admit it or not.
+Empirical research, without the scientific journal stamp of approval, is still science.

-More information about how I use predictive analytics in my work, how and businesses and federal/state gov. entities use predictive analytics here: https://scottpetullo.com/2010/05/predictive-analytics-gut/
+More information about how I use predictive analytics in my work and how businesses and federal, state, and government entities use predictive analytics here: https://scottpetullo.com/2010/05/predictive-analytics-gut/

 Skeptic: